co-cddo/domains-registration-prototype/README.md

 ## Web access
 To access the currently deployed prototypes listed above [visit this URL](https://sgs-ddt-01-96c924f9e494.herokuapp.com/).

+## Running the prototypes
+You can download and install the published source code and run it locally.

+# Requirements
+Node.js LTS version 20.x.x

 ## Team contacts
 If you need access to information about this prototype, would like to contribute, or have questions about the team’s work, please contact the user-centered design team: